All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Best Value: MOTS-c for mitochondrial targeting at competitive pricing

-• Best for Cellular Repair: Epithalon for telomere lengthening and sleep optimization
+• Best for Cellular Repair: Epithalon for telomere lengthening and sleep improvement

 Three distinct longevity peptides have captured the attention of anti-aging researchers and patients seeking cellular rejuvenation.
 NAD+ (nicotinamide adenine dinucleotide), Epithalon, and MOTS-c each target different pathways in the aging process, from cellular energy production to telomere maintenance and mitochondrial function.

-Understanding which peptide aligns with your longevity goals requires examining their mechanisms, clinical evidence, and practical considerations like dosing protocols and cost.
-Our clinical team at FormBlends has analyzed patient outcomes and research data to provide this comprehensive comparison of three leading anti-aging approaches.
+Understanding which peptide matches your longevity goals requires examining their mechanisms, clinical evidence, and practical considerations like dosing protocols and cost.
+Our clinical team at FormBlends has analyzed patient outcomes and research data to provide this comparison of three leading anti-aging approaches.

 Each peptide offers unique advantages.
 NAD+ precursors support cellular energy metabolism and DNA repair mechanisms.
 Epithalon targets telomerase activity and circadian rhythm regulation.
 MOTS-c optimizes mitochondrial function and metabolic efficiency.
 The choice depends on your specific aging concerns, budget, and treatment preferences.